Land & Resources Management

-Although administratively combined with one Supervisors Office in Roanoke, Virginia, the George Washington and Jefferson National Forests have two individual Forest Plans.
-The Jefferson NF (JNF) Forest Plan was revised in 2004 and is available online here.
-The George Washington NF (GWNF) Forest Plan was revised in 1993 and is currently under a new revision.
-To view the 1993 GWNF Plan, clickhere.
-To view the Draft GWNF Plan that was issued for public comment in 2011, click here.
+Although administratively combined with one Supervisor's Office in Roanoke, Virginia, the George Washington and Jefferson National Forests have individual Forest Plans.
+The Jefferson NF Forest Plan was revised in 2004.
+The George Washington NF Forest Plan was revised in 2014.
+Documents available under the Planning section include:

 - Jefferson National Forest: 2004 Revised Jefferson NF Forest Plan, Final Environmental Impact Statement, Record of Decision and associated key documents and maps